thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 Linux: /etc/tb-gateway/conf
 ```

 **NOTE** This certificate is added to the configuration folder for the demonstration purposes.
-Both certificate and key is in public access, thus it is not secure and is not for production usage.
+Both the certificate and the key are in public access, thus it is not secure and is not for production usage.
 You can create and configure your own certificate pair for production usage.

 {:refdef: style="text-align: center;"}